 To give you a bit of background, my wife, Caroline, and I spent the past few years aggressively paying off $124,000 in debt.

-You can read part 1 of our debt story and part 2 of that story at your leisure.
-During that time, we made some important changes in our spending habits, one of the most important of which was listing out ALL of our expenses and having a hard look at where we were overspending and needed to make changes.
+You can read our full debt pay-off journey here.
+TL;DR: During that time, we made some important changes in our spending habits, one of the most important of which was listing out ALL of our expenses and having a hard look at where we were overspending and needed to make changes.
 (Pro tip: we do this exercise once every few months to make sure we aren’t falling off the financial wagon.)

 One of the questions I’ve received the most after we became debt-free was: